-1 child 0% - full rate to be applied 2 child family 15% each child 4 child family 50% each child 3 child family 25% each child 5 child family 50% each child
+1 child 0% - full rate to be applied

+2 child family 15% each child 4 child family 50% each child 3 child family 25% each child 5 child family 50% each child

-The Diocesan Family and School Building Levy for 2022 is \$1,455 per family per annum and is collected at the same interval as school fees.
+The Diocesan Family and School Building Levy for 2024 is \$1,638 per family per annum and is collected at the same interval as school fees.
 It covers both primary and secondary schools in the Diocesan system.
 This fee is a family rate regardless of the number of enrolled students in the family or the number of systemic schools attended and is billed at the school where the eldest student is enrolled.

 Accounts for the Annual fees and other Non-Tuition fees (as per the College's Fee Schedule) are sent out early each month.
 If the account is being paid in full, payment will be required by 30 June.
-If you elect to pay by instalments, the account must be finalised by 30 November.
+If you elect to pay by instalments, weekly, fortnightly or monthly, your payments need to start immediately and the last instalment is to be paid by 30 November.